-7. State Laws
+EMERGENCY POWERS

 Nothing in this permit shall be construed to preclude the institution of any legal action or relieve the permittee from any responsibilities, liabilities, or penalties established pursuant to any applicable state law or regulation under authority granted by Section 510 of the Clean Water Act.
 Nothing in this permit shall be construed to prevent or limit application of any emergency power of the division.

-8. Permit Violations

-Failure to comply with any terms and/or conditions of this permit shall be a violation of this permit.
-The discharge of any pollutant identified in this permit more frequently than or at a level in excess of that authorized shall constitute a violation of the permit.

-9. Property Rights

-The issuance of this permit does not convey any property or water rights in either real or personal property, or stream flows, or any exclusive privileges, nor does it authorize any injury to private property or any invasion of personal rights, nor any infringement of federal, state or local laws or regulations.

-10. Severability

-The provisions of this permit are severable.
-If any provision of this permit, or the application of any provision of this permit to any circumstance, is held invalid, the application of such provision to other circumstances and the application of the remainder of this permit shall not be affected.

-11. Renewal Application

-If the permittee desires to continue to discharge, a permit renewal application shall be submitted at least one hundred eighty (180) days before this permit expires.
-If the permittee anticipates there will be no discharge after the expiration date of this permit, the Division should be promptly notified so that it can terminate the permit in accordance with Part II.B.5.

-12. Confidentiality
+CONFIDENTIALITY

-Any information relating to any secret process, method of manufacture or production, or sales or marketing data which has been declared confidential by the permittee, and which may be acquired, ascertained, or discovered, whether in any sampling investigation, emergency investigation, or otherwise, shall not be publicly disclosed by any member, officer, or employee of the Commission or the Division, but shall be kept confidential.
-Any person seeking to invoke the protection of this Subsection (12) shall bear the burden of proving its applicability.
+Any information relating to any secret process, method of manufacture or production, or sales or marketing data which has been declared confidential by the permittee, and which may be acquired, ascertained, or discovered, whether in any sampling investigation, emergency investigation, Colorado Open Records Act (CORA) request, or otherwise, shall not be publicly disclosed by any member, officer, or employee of the Water Quality Control Commission or the division, but shall be kept confidential.
+Any person seeking to invoke the protection of this section shall bear the burden of proving its applicability.
 This section shall never be interpreted as preventing full disclosure of effluent data.

-13. Fees
+FEES

-The permittee is required to submit payment of an annual fee as set forth in the 2005 amendments to the Water Quality Control Act.
-Section 25-8-502 (l) (b), and the Colorado Discharge Permit System Regulations 5 CCR l002-61, Section 61.l5 as amended.
-Failure to submit the required fee when due and payable is a violation of the permit and will result in enforcement action pursuant to Section 25-8-60l et. seq., C.R.S. l973 as amended.
+The permittee is required to submit payment of an annual fee as set forth in the 2016 amendments to the Water Quality Control Act.
+Section 25-8-502 (1.1) (b), and the Regulation 61.15 as amended.
+Failure to submit the required fee when due and payable is a violation of the permit and will result in enforcement action pursuant to Section 25-8-601 et. seq., C.R.S.1973 as amended.

-14. Duration of Permit
+DURATION OF PERMIT

-The duration of a permit shall be for a fixed term and shall not exceed five (5) years.
+The duration of a permit shall be for a fixed term and shall not exceed five 5 years.
+If the permittee desires to continue to discharge, a permit renewal application shall be submitted at least one hundred eighty (180) calendar days before this permit expires.
 Filing of a timely and complete application shall cause the expired permit to continue in force to the effective date of the new permit.
 The permit's duration may be extended only through administrative extensions and not through interim modifications.

-15. Section 307 Toxics
+If the permittee anticipates there will be no discharge after the expiration date of this permit, the division should be promptly notified so that it can terminate the permit in accordance with Regulation 61.

+SECTION 307 TOXICS